shelljs/shelljs/README.md

 sed(/.*DELETE_THIS_LINE.*\n/, '', 'source.js');
 ```

-Reads an input string from `files` and performs a JavaScript `replace()` on the input
+Reads an input string from `file`s, and performs a JavaScript `replace()` on the input
-using the given search regex and replacement string or function.
+using the given `search_regex` and `replacement` string or function.
 Returns the new string after replacement.

 Note: